 Smaller companies tend to be difficult to trade because of the number of shares publicly available and their concentration of ownership, Conroy said.
 Still, Fidelity would be open to a pilot, depending on how it’s structured and what it aims to accomplish, he said.
 Fidelity oversaw $1.7 trillion in client assets as of Nov.
 30.

-The Investment Company Institute, which represents mutual funds, as well as NYSE Euronext and market makers such as Getco LLC and Knight Capital Group Inc. (KCG) support experimentation with tick sizes, according to testimony during market-structure hearings held by the House financial services committee last June.
+The Investment Company Institute, which represents mutual funds, as well as NYSE Euronext and market makers such as Getco LLC and Knight Capital Group Inc. (KCG:US) support experimentation with tick sizes, according to testimony during market-structure hearings held by the House financial services committee last June.
 The SEC advisory group on small and emerging companies recommended larger tick sizes at a meeting in Washington on Feb.
 1.

 Niall O’Malley, a fund manager at Blue Point Investment Management LLC in Baltimore, wants to see whether larger increments boost market making in less-active shares and prompt brokers to write more research about those stocks.
 While it may be a limited change to the current set of rules for U.S. equities, a pilot may improve investor confidence by restraining “unusual price actions,” he said.